EvoCharge

 E19

-E19 displayed; charger indicates internal clock or scheduling error.
+E19 is displayed; the charger indicates an internal clock or scheduling error.

 Real-Time Clock (RTC) / Timekeeping Fault